vdevaa/Palouse-Alliance-Community-Resource-Platform/Sprints/Sprint_3/Sprint_Report/Sprint3Report.md

 ## Retrospective Summary
 Here's what went well:
 * Bi-weekly meetings were enough to get feedback and have time for us to work.
-* Members attended every meeting on time, and were cooperative when rescheduling was needed.
+* Members attended meetings on time, and were cooperative when rescheduling was needed.

 Here's what we'd like to improve:
 * We all got our tasks done and more, there isn't anything we can do to improve becuase we got more than expected done and worked well together.